NEO-6M GPS Module with Raspberry Pi Pico using MicroPython

 SSD1306 OLED MicroPython Library

-We will have to install the SSD1306 OLED library for MicroPython to continue with our project.
+We need to install the SSD1306 OLED library for MicroPython before writing the code.
+Follow these steps:

-• To successfully do that, open your Thonny IDE with your Raspberry Pi Pico plugged in your system.
-Go to Tools > Manage Packages.
-This will open up the Thonny Package Manager.
+• Open Thonny IDE with your Raspberry Pi Pico plugged in.
+Go to Tools > Manage Packages to open the Thonny Package Manager.

 Raspberry Pi Pico Installing ssd1306 OLED library MicoPython 1